 Can I borrow a DVD to screen to the public for free?

 No. None of our DVDs and Videotapes are licensed for screening outside of a domestic household – even if you don’t charge any fees to the audience.
 Please contact the DVD distributor directly to arrange a screening licence.
-Schools in Australia can rely on Section 28 of the Copyright Act to screen a video program in class for non-profit instruction.
+Schools in Australia can rely on Section 28 of the Copyright Act to screen a video program in class for non-profit instruction (conditions apply).
 Please read the information sheet compiled by Australian Copyright Council if you need further information on this subject.

 What kinds of resources are available in the collection?